 Groups also allow you to easily access all contacts interested in a particular product!
-Simply mouse over “Find a Contact” in the navigation bar, and select the group from the bottom of the dropdown.
+Simply mouse over “Contacts” in the navigation bar, and select the group from the dropdown.

-Next, set up the MailChimp integration to pass names and emails over to MailChimp for group emails.
-MailChimp is a mass email marketing tool with a pretty generous free tier; you can set up the sync by following instructions on the MailChimp Integration page.
-If you’re not familiar with our MailChimp integration there is a video on the left side of that page that helps explain how it all works, or you can read more about the MailChimp sync here.
+Next, set up the Mailchimp integration to pass names and emails over to Mailchimp for group emails.
+Mailchimp is a mass email marketing tool with a pretty generous free tier; you can set up the sync by following instructions on the Integration page.
+If you’re not familiar with our Mailchimp integration there is a video on the left side of that page that helps explain how it all works, or you can read more about the Mailchimp sync here.

 3. Start sending emails!